 (f) any other matter the Commissioner considers relevant.

-(4) On making a determination under subsection (1) in respect of a lot or parcel of land, the Commissioner must give to the owner of the lot or parcel of land a notice setting out the determination and the reasons for the determination.
+(4) On making a determination under subsection (1) in respect of a lot or parcel of land, the Commissioner must give to the owner of the lot or parcel of land a notice setting out the determination, the reasons for the determination and the effect of the determination as described in section 45B.

 (5) In any review proceedings that relate to a determination under subsection (1) in respect of an interest in 5% or less of a lot or parcel of land, the onus of establishing that none of the purposes of the creation of the interest was to reduce the amount of land tax payable for that, or any other, lot or parcel lies on the taxpayer.

 [Section 45A inserted by No. 31 of 2006 s.
-30.]
+30; amended by No. 15 of 2015 s.
+9.]

 45B.
 Effect of determination under s.
 45A

-If the Commissioner makes a determination under section 45A that an interest in a lot or parcel of land is an interest that is to be disregarded —
+(1) If the Commissioner makes a determination under section 45A that an interest in a lot or parcel of land is an interest that is to be disregarded for the purposes of this Act on and from the creation of the interest, then, on and from the creation of the interest —

 (a) the owner of the interest is to be taken not to be an owner of the lot or parcel of land for the purposes of this Act; and

-(b) the land tax payable on the land is to be assessed, and is payable, as if the land were wholly owned by the owner of the land who does not have an interest in the land in respect of which such a determination has been made.
+(b) the land is to be taken to be wholly owned by the owner of the land who does not have an interest the subject of a determination.

+(2) The Commissioner is to make any assessment, or reassessment, necessary to give effect to a determination.

+(3) However, a reassessment cannot be made for an assessment year that is 5 or more years before the assessment year during which the determination was made.

+(4) Subsection (3) —

+(a) does not affect the operation of the Taxation Administration Act 2003 section 17(2); and

+(b) applies despite the Taxation Administration Act 2003 section 17(4).

-[Section 45B inserted by No. 31 of 2006 s.
-30.]
+[Section 45B inserted by No. 15 of 2015 s.
+10.]

 46. Regulations